 Step 2.
 Drain Your Fresh Water Tanks t the Low Point Drain Lines

-Draining your freshwater tank is a simple process and shouldn’t take too long.
+Draining your freshwater tank is simple and shouldn’t take too long.
 There is usually a single hose coming out from the underbelly of the RV.
 There is a valve you turn to let the water out.
 That will easily and quickly drain your fresh water tank.

 Step 3.
 Drain and Flush Gray and Black Holding Tanks